spacelift-io/user-documentation/docs/integrations/plugins.md

 # Plugins

 !!! warning
-  Plugins support is currently in open **beta** while we ensure stability of the platform and API's.
+  Plugins support is currently in closed **beta** while we ensure stability of the platform and API's.
+Reach out to your Spacelift CSM for access.

 Plugins are a way to extend the functionality of Spacelift.
 They allow you to integrate with third-party services, automate tasks, and enhance your workflows.